bwks/get_mac/README.md

 # Ruby application to generate unique MAC addresses.

-### WARNING DOES NOT CURRENTLY WORK

 ### Overview
 I dont know much about Ruby, but I really like using Vagrant and find it usefull to know something about it.
-This is my first Ruby 'application' so dont expect to much, it just generates random unique MAC addresses.
+This is my first Ruby 'application' so dont expect to much, it just generates an array random unique MAC addresses.
 I use this with Vagrant and the libvirt provider.

 ### Installation